-I’ve been guilty of pushing 100 percent to the point that I’m going to break.
+I’ve been guilty of pushing 100 percent all the time.

 Lately I’ve put more of an effort into making each day better.